 - Be at least 20 years old.

-- Be medically fit to drive a public transport vehicle.
+- Be medically fit to drive a passenger transport vehicle

-- Complete an English language test of conversational English.
-The University of Western Sydney is now providing NSW Government-endorsed assessment tests specifically for Sydney Taxi Drivers.
+- If required, complete an English language test of conversational English.
+The University of Western Sydney is now providing NSW Government-endorsed assessment tests specifically for Sydney Taxi Drivers

-For information about becoming a taxi driver in NSW Country areas contact your local taxi network or Roads and Maritime Services on 02 9689 8888.
+For information about becoming a taxi driver in NSW Country areas contact your local taxi network or the NSW Taxi Council on 02 9332 1266.

 Taxi driving is unlike other jobs, as taxi drivers have a lot of freedom to control how, when and where they work.